-Moreover, conflicts of management and management objectives or the prioritisation of different species may arise.
+Moreover, conflicts of management and management objectives or the prioritisation of different species relevant for conservation or commercial purposes may arise.
 Management conflicts can emerge when, for example, the historical situation (as a guiding principle) is misunderstood and when ecologically valuable areas are significantly reduced.
+Moreover, conflicts could be related to what degree the specific measures might be considered as effective and to what degree they may be included in international reporting.